afrigeri/geologic-symbols-qgis/README.md

 ### How to contribute: add new symbols or fix existing ones

+If you don't find a symbol in the [STATUS](STATUS.md) table, or you have found a mistake, you can contribute to the project.

 There are several options to contribute to this project, as adding new symbols or refer a problem in an existing symbols.

 1. Clone and work on your local copy